broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

  2. Quantifying the activity level of each candidate enhancer
  3. Making enhancer-gene predictions

-The ABC model has the below dependancies.
-Tested version provided in parentheses:
+The ABC model relies on the following dependancies (tested version provided in parentheses):

 ```
 Python (3.4)